Peter Ladefoged

 Peter Nielsen Ladefoged (/ˈlædɪfoʊɡɪd/ LAD-if-oh-ghid, [ˈpʰe̝ˀtɐ ˈne̝lsn̩ ˈlɛːðəˌfoːð̩]; 17 September 1925 – 24 January 2006) was a British linguist and phonetician.

 He was Professor of Phonetics at University of California, Los Angeles (UCLA), where he taught from 1962 to 1991.
 His book A Course in Phonetics is a common introductory text in phonetics, and The Sounds of the World's Languages (co-authored with Ian Maddieson) is widely regarded as a standard phonetics reference.
 Ladefoged also wrote several books on the phonetics of African languages.
-Prior to UCLA, he was a lecturer at the universities of Edinburgh, Scotland (1953–59, 1960–1) and Ibadan, Nigeria (1959–60).
+Prior to UCLA, he was a lecturer at the universities of University of Edinburgh in Scotland (1953–59, 1960–61) and the University of Ibadan in Nigeria (1959–60).

 Early life

 Peter Ladefoged was born on 17 September 1925, in Sutton (then in Surrey, now in Greater London), England.
 He attended Haileybury College from 1938 to 1943, and Gonville and Caius College, Cambridge, Cambridge University from 1943 to 1944.
 He received an MA (1951) and a PhD (1959) in Phonetics from the University of Edinburgh in 1959.